 2. Make funding schools a priority

-The Center on Budget and Policy Priorities reports that 34 states channel less funding on a per-student basis than they did prior to the recession years.
-Consider, too, that states contribute 44 percent of total education funding in the United States, and this number becomes even more significant—and upsetting.
+- The Center on Budget and Policy Priorities reports that 34 states channel less funding into education on a per-student basis than they did prior to the recession years.

-Starting with a progressive tax code that would tax wealthy citizens and corporations their due, local and federal governments could afford to bolster the public education system.
+Implement a progressive tax code.
+By taxing wealthy citizens and corporations their due, local and federal governments could afford to bolster the public education system.
 The political will to make such a change seems to be growing more and more remote, but with a citizenry that is engaged in demanding that our society invest in its students, that can begin to change.

 3. Address the school-to-prison pipeline

 - More than half of African American young men who attend high schools in urban areas do not earn a diploma.

 - Of these dropouts, nearly 60 percent will go to prison at some point in their lives.